 At American International Forest Products, we trade a variety of wood and other industrial products for construction and manufacturing projects across the country.
 In this month’s blog, our cedar experts cover everything you need to know about cedar wood, including what it’s used for, how it’s graded, and more.

-Cedar trees are coniferous trees with a very fragrant wood.
-AIFP’s Cedar Traders deal in Inland Red Cedar, Western Red Cedar, and Incense Cedar, which grow in different geographic areas.
+Cedar wood comes from Cedar trees – these coniferous trees naturally produce a very fragrant wood that adds to the ambiance of any space.
+At AIFP, our cedar traders deal in Inland Red Cedar, Western Red Cedar, and Incense Cedar, all of which grow in different geographical locations.

 Cedar wood tends to be used for its natural beauty, which means it isn’t typically hidden in the framing of a construction project.
 With this visual appeal, cedar lends itself to be used in many applications like fencing, decking, siding, and trim.
 Because of its aromatic smell and natural insect-repellent, some types of cedar can also be used in manufacturing dressers and other clothing storage.